 Installing The Python Environment¶

-In this class, you will each start by installing essentially the same Python programming environment on your computer, regardless of whether you are running Windows, Mac OS X or a flavor of Linux.
-In order to achieve this, you will need to either install the appropriate packages natively, or install our virtual machine that has the python environment preinstalled.
-We strongly urge you to try running the native version, but if you have trouble with it now or later in the semester, you can switch to the virtual machine.
+In this class, you will each start by installing the same Python programming environment on your computer, regardless of whether you are running Windows, Mac OS X or a flavor of Linux.
+We will be us

 Instructions on the virtual machine are at Download And Install The Virtual Machine The rest of this page describes installing the native version and two important follow-on steps: getting an IDE, and forming and installing a Dropbox.

 This will depend on what operating system you are running.
 Most of you will want to windows-install but you may also like to mac-install or linux-install.

 In addition to the python modules you just downloaded and installed, you’ll want to install some sort of development environment or IDE (Integrated Development Environment).
 In class we will be using Wing IDE 101, available at:

 You may eventually find and choose a different IDE if you wish.
 We will be demoing the Wing IDE in class.